 There are so many other areas where the differences can make and break a business.
 Concerns over consolidation reports, business combinations, and statements of cash flow and the German basis of accounting are all approached differently in both the IFRS and the aforementioned GAAP system.
 The main difference that any accountant can see is that the latter choice is much more organized and carries specific formats for business reports to follow.
 The prior does not have all these formats and this can make report comparisons very difficult over time.

 What Does All This Mean for a Company?

 When it is easier to understand financial reports, a company has better chances of getting approved by both local and international creditors, banks, and loaners.
 They have better chances of forming international relationships because the outside party has no need to do extra calculations and conversions since everything follows a specific format.
 This is vital in forming relations with business partners because a potential partner would like to review a company's assets and financial reports before they can decide whether the partnership would be beneficial and profitable.

 This is especially true for the United States which uses the US GAAP system, even though there can be slight differences.
-An American company that once conducted business in Germany or plans to conduct business in Germany would have no problem understanding one another's financial status and accounting reports if they follow basically the same format all across the board.
+An American company that once conducted business in Germany or plans to conduct business in Germany would have no problem understanding another's financial status and accounting reports if they follow the same format all across the board.
 This helps make the transition and decision making much faster.

 For more information contact us now!